Daniel-Chin/WorldOfBlogs/readme.md

 Request: GET, cookie
 Response: `{ title, content, likes, hates, owner, last_modified, my_opinion, access_time }`
 If rejection sampling failed, response is `false`.
+If last blog has not been rated or expired, we do not sample for a new blog.

 ### user/checkUsername
 Request: GET, ? username